themlstudent/100DaysofMachineLearning/README.md

 Regression analysis is a Important Tool for modelling and analyzing data.
 Here we  fit a curve / line to the data points ,in such a manner that the differences between the distances of data points from the curve or line is minimized.

+### Benefits of using regression Analysis:

+  1. It indicates the siginificant relationship between dependent variable and  independent variable.

+  2. It indicates the strength of impact of multiple independent variables on a dependent variable.

 # Day 19 - 26